githubnemo/CompileDaemon/README.md

 If you still have too many open files, then you need to raise your process's file limit using the `ulimit` command.
 Something like `ulimit -n 1024` will probably take care of it.
 There is also a sysctl based limit which you may reach and need to adjust.

+### `filepath.Walk() no space left on device`

+As described in [this issue](https://github.com/githubnemo/CompileDaemon/issues/23) it might happen that you run out of inotify watchers which are limited by your system configuration.
+Please consider increasing them as is documented [here](https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers).

 ## Project Details